How long does it take to recover after tonsillectomy?

 Tonsillectomy recovery time is unique for each patient.
-Recovery time for children is much shorter than tonsillectomy recovery time for adults, with seemingly less pain.
-My own eight year old son was back to his old self in less than a week after his tonsillectomy.
-This may have fanned the flames of my unreasonable expectations of my own tonsillectomy recovery time as an adult.
+The recovery timeline for children is much shorter than for adults, with seemingly less pain.
+My own eight year old son was back to his old self in less than a week after his tonsils taken out.
+This may have fanned the flames of my unreasonable expectations of my own recovery time as an adult.
 His was fairly typical of a child his age.
 Children’s bodies heal faster than adults’ do.

-My advice: ask your employer, your family, your friends, and the rest of the world to give you two weeks for your adult tonsillectomy recovery time.
+My advice: ask your employer, your family, your friends, and the rest of the world to give you two weeks for your adult tonsillectomy.
 You may surprise them, hopefully for the better.

 Recovery is unique to each individual- sure.
 We know that recovery time for adults is longer, and maybe harder, than for children.
 I remember my own son bouncing back in less than a week!
 My own experience taught me that ten days off from a job that required lots of talking was a bit light.
 I generally advise two weeks.
 As I’ve said, most employers will let you come back early.
 That’s easier than asking for more time after the fact.
 I’ve read the accounts of thousands of tonsillectomy patients- most of them adults.
 I’ve learned that the time required varies.
 I wonder though, how many tonsillectomy patients never really post about their experience.

 Are you one of those quiet ones lying in the weeds?
 I’d like to get a better feel for the average adult tonsillectomy recovery time.
 Please take a moment and share your own experience in recovering from tonsillectomy surgery.
 You can help us all!I’ve put together a collection of items that I think would be helpful, if not essential, to making tonsillectomy recovery a little more pleasant.
 Check out the Tonsillectomy General Store.

 -Greg Tooke My short bio